Yann Ekra

-Yann Ekra (born 10 December 1990) is a professional footballer who plays as a forward for the Tampa Bay Rowdies of the USL Championship.
-Born in Ivory Coast, he is a former France youth international.
+Yann Ekra (born 10 December 1990) is a former professional footballer who played as a midfielder.
+Born in Ivory Coast, he represented France at youth international level.
+He is currently an assistant coach with the Tampa Bay Rowdies in the USL Championship.

+A product of the Lyon academy, Ekra began his senior career in England with Hull City, before enjoying a loan spell at Greek club Panionios.
+He then signed for French club Châteauroux in 2010.
+In 2012, having not yet made a first-team league appearance in his career, Ekra moved to the United States and signed for the Harrisburg City Islanders.
+He established himself as a key player, and simultaneously competed for the Harrisburg Heat in indoor soccer competitions.

+After a brief period at the Philadelphia Union of Major League Soccer, Ekra returned to the Islanders for another two seasons.
+He then signed for the Charlotte Independence in December 2015, where he competed for the following three seasons.
+Ekra signed for the Tampa Bay Rowdies ahead of the 2019 season, eventually helping the club win two Eastern Conference titles in 2020 and 2021 before leaving in 2023.

 Club career

 Lyon

 Ekra began his youth career with Esperance Paris 19ème at the age of 11.
 He joined Lyon at the age of 12.
 His roommate for several years was Karim Benzema.
 Ekra played two games and scored one goal for Lyon's reserve team in the 2007–08 season.

 Hull City

 Ekra signed with Hull City at the beginning of the 2008–09 season.
-In the 2009–10 season, he played 7 games for the reserve team, but did not score.
+In the 2009–10 season, he played seven games for the reserve team, but did not score.

 To further his career, Ekra joined Greek side Panionios on loan in January 2009 until the end of the season.
 He played for the club's under-21 side.
 He did not play any first team games although he made the gameday roster in a Super League Greece game in which Panionios beat Asteras Tripoli 4–3 on 26 April 2009.

 On 29 May 2010, Ekra was released by Hull.